 A Danville man accused of shooting his son-in-law in London has bonded out of custody and faces a preliminary hearing next week, officials said.

-The charges stemmed from an alleged altercation Sunday night between Mills and his son-in-law, William McDougall, 31, said Kentucky State Police Trooper Don Trosper.
+The charges stem from an alleged altercation Sunday night between Mills and his son-in-law, William McDougall, 31, said state Trooper Don¿Trosper.

-Mills, who recently worked as a manager of an ACE Hardware franchise on Hustonville Road, allegedly shot McDougall, Trosper said.
+Mills, manager of the ACE Hardware franchise on Hustonville Road, allegedly shot McDougall, Trosper said.
 As of Wednesday, McDougall was listed in fair condition in the University of Kentucky Chandler Medical Center in Lexington.

 Mills is being represented by public defender Kelly Ridings, who did not return a call seeking comment.

 If Mills is convicted of attempted murder, he could be incarcerated for 20 to 50 years.
 A first-degree burglary conviction, which is a felony, could lead to an additional 10 to 20 years incarceration.